-A formal grievance process is initiated when a Complainant submits a written statement to the University Title IX Coordinator alleging discrimination on the basis of sex in any University program or activity, including, without limitation, academic programs, athletics, campus life, residential life and all aspects of employment.
-In the statement, Complainant is encouraged to request any relief sought from the University.
+A formal grievance process is initiated when a Complainant submits a written statement to the university Title IX coordinator alleging discrimination on the basis of sex in any university program or activity, including, without limitation, academic programs, athletics, campus life, residential life and all aspects of employment.
+In the statement, Complainant is encouraged to request any relief sought from the university.
 Prompt submission of formal grievances is encouraged.

-Complaints relating to athletics will be addressed by the Deputy Title IX Coordinator for athletics:
+Complaints relating to athletics will be addressed by the deputy Title IX coordinator for athletics:

-Shanna Kornachuk

-Senior Associate Director of Compliance & Student Development

-275 Mount Carmel Avenue, ACC 204

-Hamden, CT 06518shanna.kornachuk@qu.edu
+Shanna Kornachuk Senior Associate Director of Compliance & Student Development 275 Mount Carmel Avenue, ACC 204 Hamden, CT 06518shanna.kornachuk@qu.edu 203-582-7332

-203-582-7332

-Complaints relating to other University programs and activities will be addressed by the Title IX Coordinator:
+Complaints relating to other university programs and activities will be addressed by the Title IX coordinator:

-Catlin Wells

-Title IX Coordinator

-275 Mount Carmel Avenue, CCE 180 B

-Hamden, CT 06518
+Dennis Kwarteng Title IX Coordinator 275 Mount Carmel Avenue, CCE 180 B Hamden, CT 06518 catlin.wells@qu.edu 203-582-7327

-catlin.wells@qu.edu

-203-582-7327

-The Deputy Title IX Coordinator or designee will consider the written grievance and may dismiss the grievance without further process or review if it is determined that the allegations, even if true, would not constitute a violation of this policy.
+The deputy Title IX coordinator or designee will consider the written grievance and may dismiss the grievance without further process or review if it is determined that the allegations, even if true, would not constitute a violation of this policy.

-If the grievance is not dismissed, the Deputy Coordinator will interview the individual who submitted the written statement.
-Depending on the circumstances, the Deputy Coordinator also may interview others with relevant knowledge, review documentary materials, and take any other appropriate action to gather and consider information relevant to the grievance.
+If the grievance is not dismissed, the deputy Coordinator will interview the individual who submitted the written statement.
+Depending on the circumstances, the deputy Coordinator also may interview others with relevant knowledge, review documentary materials, and take any other appropriate action to gather and consider information relevant to the grievance.

-The Deputy Coordinator or designee will determine whether there has been a Title IX violation using a preponderance of the evidence standard and will consult with other University offices as necessary in reaching a decision regarding the written grievance.
-The Deputy Coordinator or designee will prepare a written report setting forth findings, conclusions and recommended actions to be taken, if applicable.
-The University Title IX Coordinator will receive a copy of the report.
-Complainant also will receive a copy of report, redacted at the discretion of the Title IX Coordinator to protect the privacy of involved parties.
+The deputy Coordinator or designee will determine whether there has been a Title IX violation using a preponderance of the evidence standard and will consult with other university offices as necessary in reaching a decision regarding the written grievance.
+The deputy Coordinator or designee will prepare a written report setting forth findings, conclusions and recommended actions to be taken, if applicable.
+The university Title IX coordinator will receive a copy of the report.
+Complainant also will receive a copy of report, redacted at the discretion of the Title IX coordinator to protect the privacy of involved parties.

-In the event the Deputy Coordinator or designee determines that there has been a violation, a report will be presented to the executive vice president and provost of Quinnipiac University (hereinafter "provost") or a designee.
+In the event the deputy Coordinator or designee determines that there has been a violation, a report will be presented to the executive vice president and provost of Quinnipiac University (hereinafter "provost") or a designee.
 Upon notification of a violation, the provost, or a designee, will take appropriate action to ensure that the violation is remedied, prevent its recurrence and correct any discriminatory effects on Complainant to the extent possible.

-While the time it may take to investigate and resolve a Title IX grievance will depend on a variety of factors, including the nature and scope of the allegations, the University will seek to resolve the grievance promptly.
+While the time it may take to investigate and resolve a Title IX grievance will depend on a variety of factors, including the nature and scope of the allegations, the university will seek to resolve the grievance promptly.